sanoj-s/joq-web-sel/README.md

 **Perform Lighthouse Audit**
 <br>This automation framework supports the lighthouse audit on the website with different categories such as performance, accessibility, SEO, best practices, and PWA.
 You can use **startLighthouseAudit** keyword of the UtilityActions class.
 Once the audit is completed the framework will generate the audit report in the **\Reports\Lighthouse_Audit** folder of the project structure.
 The prerequisites for the Lighthouse audit is to install the **lighthouse** node module package on your system.
 For more details about Lighthouse setup, please visit https://journeyofquality.com/2021/12/21/turn-on-your-lighthouse/.
 Below is the sample code for reference:
 <br>`new UtilityActions().startLighthouseAudit(driver.getCurrentUrl(), "performance,seo", "no");`

+**Perform Accessibility Testing**
+<br>This automation framework supports the accessibility testing on website to track the violations, violation impact, and help details to solve the violations.
+You can use **startAccessibilityAudit** keyword of the UtilityActions class in the test suite class to start the track violations.
+Once the execution is completed the framework will generate the accessibility test summary report in the **\Reports\Accessibility\Summary** folder of the project structure.
+In addition to the summary report, there are detailed text and JSON reports will generate in the **\Reports\Accessibility\Details** folder of the project structure.

 I hope this automation framework will help to kickstart your automation scripting from the base level.

 Get your latest releases from https://github.com/sanoj-s/snj-selenium-java/releases